Kavad I: Background and state of Sasanian Iran

 The son of the Sasanian shah Peroz I (r.
 459–484), Kavad was born in 473.
 The Sasanian family had been the monarchs of Iran since 224 after the triumph of the first Sasanian shah Ardashir I (r.
 224–242) over the Parthian (Arsacid) Empire.
 Although Iranian society was greatly militarised and its elite designated themselves as a "warrior nobility" (arteshtaran), it still had a significantly smaller population, was more impoverished, and was a less centralized state compared to the Roman Empire.
 As a result, the Sasanian shahs had access to fewer full-time fighters, and depended on recruits from the nobility instead.
 Some exceptions were the royal cavalry bodyguard, garrison soldiers, and units recruited from places outside Iran.

 The bulk of the high nobility included the powerful Parthian noble families (known as the wuzurgan) that were centered on the Iranian plateau.
-They served as the backbone of the Sasanian feudal army and were largely autonomous.
+They served as the backbone of the Sasanian "feudal" army and were largely autonomous.
 The Sasanian shahs had noticeably little control over the wuzurgan; attempts to restrict their self-determination usually resulted in the murder of the shah.
 Ultimately, the Parthian nobility worked for the Sasanian shah for personal benefit, personal oath, and, conceivably, a common awareness of the "Aryan" (Iranian) kinship they shared with their Persian overlords.

 Another vital component of the army was the Armenian cavalry, which was recruited from outside the ranks of the Parthian wuzurgan.
-However, the revolt of Armenia in 451 and the loss of its cavalry had weakened the Sasanian's attempts to keep the Hunnic tribes (i.e. the Hephthalites, Kidarites, Chionites and Alkhans) of the northeastern border in check.
+However, the revolt of Armenia in 451 and the loss of its cavalry had weakened the Sasanians' attempts to keep the Hunnic tribes (i.e., the Hephthalites, Kidarites, Chionites and Alkhans) of the northeastern border in check.
 Indeed, Kavad's grandfather Yazdegerd II (r.
 438–457) had managed to hold off the Kidarites during his wars against them, which had occupied him throughout most of his reign.
 Now, however, Sasanian authority in Central Asia began to decay.

-In 474 and the late 470s/early 480s, Peroz was defeated and captured twice by the Hephthalites respectively.
+First in 474 and again in the late 470s/early 480s, Peroz was defeated and captured by the Hephthalites.
 In his second defeat, he offered to pay thirty mule packs of silver drachms in ransom, but could only pay twenty.
 Unable to pay the other ten, he sent Kavad in 482 as a hostage to the Hephthalite court until he could pay the rest.
-He eventually managed to gain the ten mule packs of silver by imposing a poll-tax on his subjects, and thus secured the release of Kavad before he mounted his third campaign in 484.
+He eventually managed to gain the ten mule packs of silver by imposing a poll tax on his subjects, and thus secured the release of Kavad before he mounted his third campaign in 484.
 There, Peroz was defeated and killed by a Hephthalite army, possibly near Balkh.
 His army was completely destroyed, and his body was never found.
 Four of his sons and brothers had also died.
 The main Sasanian cities of the eastern region of Khorasan−Nishapur, Herat and Marw were now under Hephthalite rule.